akelly1954/Samples/source/README.md

 # Samples

 ## Going on now:

 Completed the initial integration of **JsonCpp** into the sources.
 The implementation can be found in objects related to **class ConfigSingleton** in the **Util** project.
 The sample/test program **./source/Util/src/main_programs/main_jsoncpp_samplecfg.cpp** is a good starting point to look around (and try things out).

+At runtime, each json value in the file can be accessed like this, for example: **rootNode["object1"]["numbers-list"][23]** where the individual strings and numbers come from the json file.
+The same notation can be used to modify the json object itself by assigning a value to the expression above.
+More details to come in the README's in each project.

 The program **main_v4l2_raw_capture.cpp** and its underlying set of objects in the **Video** project is currently undergoing refactoring and replacing of all **C** interfaces to the **V4L2** linux driver with **C++** code.
-At the same time, JSON content (and code) will replace existing configuration options in the code as well.
+At the same time, JSON content (and code) is being used to replace existing configuration options in the code as well.

-Next step in the configuration facilities for the **Samples** project will be a future implementation that will allow not only straight forward configuration using **JsonCpp** which is already integrated into the code, but also by running the **ConfigSingleton** object in its own thread, allowing for long running server type of programs to modify configuration on the fly, and save the changes to the configuration json file on diak.

 All this will not take just a couple of days.
 In the meantime, everything works properly, but the code is obviously half-refactored.

 **(Fall 2022)**: New work is being done on the Video projects.
 Getting rid of the C interface to **V4L2**, and replacing the previous kinda awkward C code with C++ objects.
 This is being done in a step-wise fashion, and exists only in the **dev** branch (at the moment).
 I do merge into the **main** branch occasionally, but only when a feature is done, tested, and working well.

 **Next Steps**:

-1. Add **JSON** support to the project.
-Currently using **JsonCpp**.
-The library and associated files are already integrated into the **source/3rdpary/** directory.
-Initial implementation of the all-C++ version of the Video project will include JSON based config file support.
+1. Initial implementation of the all-C++ version of the Video project will include JSON based config file support.
 Which answers the question of how to configure the video pumping of frames from a video source (camera).
 There are many many configurable parameters for the video apps that will use either **opencv** or **v4l2** video pumps for each application.

 2. Add **OpenCV** as the video frame pump so the user can use it as an alternative to **V4L2** (which will still be there as an alternative).
 The plan is to use **opencv version 4.6.0** at this time.
 It is already cloned and built from the **github** repository, but can only be integrated into this framework once all the C code is out of the Video project and has been replaced by C++ objects.